Skip to Content

 Local radio and TV stations will have information and actions to take to keep you safe in the unlikely emergency event at North Anna Power Station.
 The public also will be alerted and notified of an emergency via the Integrated Public Alert and Warning System (IPAWS).
 IPAWS is FEMA’s national system for local alerting that provides emergency and life-saving information to the public.

-In an emergency, an emergency alert will be sent to your emergency alert-enabled mobile device.
-At no charge.
+In an emergency, an emergency alert will be sent to your emergency alert-enabled mobile device at no charge to you.
 When you receive an alert on your phone, tune in to local radio or TV station for emergency information and instructions.

 Receiving an alert message on your phone does NOT mean you should evacuate.
 It means turn on your local radio or television station(s) and listen for instructions on what to do.